ReluctantHacker/notes/physics/Electrodynamics.md

 So **Maxwell's equations** Plus **Lorentz force law** make the story completely.

-Here's two important things need to be considered about which are
+Here's two important things need to be comprehended about which are
  - both fields and it's generated field exist simultaneously, they are not one thing, they are two things!
 So if we have a E field and it's generated B field, Both E field and B field would produce Lorentz force.
- - Although we often say that a "changing electric field generates a magnetic field," in reality, the electric field (E) and its associated magnetic field (B) are **synchronized** and form a **self-consistent solution of Maxwell's equations**.
+ - Although we often say that a "changing electric field generates a magnetic field," but, the electric field (E) and its associated magnetic field (B) are **synchronized** and form a **self-consistent solution of Maxwell's equations**.
+This is because Maxwell's equations strictly tell the paired-relationships between E field and it's conjugate B field.
+Don't miss understand what Maxwell's equations say.
 The changing E field does not independently generate a new B field, nor does B generate a new E field in a sequential way; instead, they are **paired and co-evolving**, following the curl relations in Maxwell's equations.
 This concept will be explained in more detail in the discussion of electromagnetic waves.

 # ElectroMagnetic field, wave
 Basically, you can turn Maxwell's equations to standard form of **wave equation** in three dimensions: